Updated: 9 September 2025

 Minimum requirements for Group 1?

-- ≥ 5.0 mmol/L before driving; re-check at ≤ 2-hour intervals.
+- ≥ 5.0 mmol/L before driving; re-check at intervals of no more than 2 hours.

-- CGM/Flash or finger-prick acceptable for checks.
+- CGM/Flash or finger-prick are acceptable for checks.

 - Adequate hypo awareness retained.